doughensel/loa/README.md

 The purpose behind 'LoA' is to create a web tool that will allow for anyone to pick and choose from a variety of modules.
 Then, hopefully, use these to the benefit in their own lives.

 **To Do:**
+- [ ] Add a Cron job type script which will update all modules each day
 - [ ] Create Search tool that can query individual and all modules
 - [ ] Create Image upload tool